Gegori1/SVR-Least-Square_Symmetric/README.md

-# Symmetric-SVR
+# Symmetric-LS-SVR
-SVR with ***
+Symmetric formulation of least squares SVR

-This repository is a Python implementation of SVR, including a***, and a weighted elastic-net regularization structure, using cvxpy as base solver.
+This repository is a Python implementation of Symmetric LS-SVR

 •	Bayesian Optimization: all files related to hyperparameter optimization.

-•	Library: SVR MAPE Extended library.
+•	Library: Symmetric-LS-SVR library.

 •	Model_Comparison: Comparison between standard models and presented model.